 If you drive a truck, we will ask if you go off-roading.
 If so, we might recommend a more aggressive tread, given the type of substrate your vehicle will often drive on.

-Is the driver more geared to a performance type of car?
+Is the driver more geared toward a performance type of car?
 Do they drive it in the summer exclusively, or is it driven every day?
-Depending on the answer, we may offer a strictly high-performance tire with superior dry weather performance or a high-performance, all-season tire.
+Depending on the answer, we may offer a strictly high-performance tire with superior dry-weather performance or a high-performance, all-season tire.

 Along with how you drive comes where you go.
 Do you spend more time on rural roads, or are you mainly in the city or suburbs?
 See, city driving requires tires that offer maximum braking distance on wet and dry roads.
 On top of that, city driving tends to have a lot of stopping and going.
 That much action can put a lot of demand on tires,

 Then, there’s fuel economy.
 Low rolling resistant tires save fuel by requiring less energy to maintain forward motion.